na-na-hi/renget/archive/cominginclutch.md

 # Character Requests
 !!! info Current statuses regarding all recent and current requests directed towards me will be listed here.
-	Because I appreciate bot requests made towards me directly, I prioritize requests as the first characters to be released in the batches.
-	However, due to how I work on my entire batches of bots simultaneously, as well as due to how I release my bots in batches, I acknowledge these requests are fulfilled in an untimely manner.
-	That being said, your requests are never forgotten, and I hope implementing this section can provide assurance on that point.
+	I appreciate requests and prioritize them as the first characters to be released in the batches.
+However, due to how I work on the characters and release them in batches, I acknowledge these requests are fulfilled in an untimely manner.
+That being said, your requests are not forgotten.
-	If you've made a character request to me, I will get it listed here as soon as possible so you can see the current status of your request.
+	If you've made a character request to me, it will be listed here with the current status of the request.
-	If your request is denied, I apologize in advance.
-Please do not take it personally.
+	If your request is denied, I apologize.
 Reasons for denying a character will always be provided and the request will remain listed until the batch it was considered for has finished releasing.
-	Make sure to also read the MOTD to find the status of the current or next batch.
+	Make sure to check the MOTD to find the status of the current or next batch.
 Recently Accepted Requests:
 - Idol/Celebrity taking advantage of you (OC):
 	- Confirmed for Batch 4.
 - Lamia Servant (OC):
 	- Confirmed for Batch 4.
 	- This suggestion was not directed towards me in an anchored post, but in an anonymous conversation in a thread instead.
 However, I intend to fulfil the request all the same.
-- Makina (Presumably from the Grisaia series):
+- Makina (Grisaia series):
 	- Confirmed for Batch 4.
 - Brigette (Pokemon):
 	- Confirmed for Batch 4.